 The term “fast food” generally refers to food that people intend to consume quickly, either on- or off-site.
 There is plenty of well-researched evidence demonstrating the various negative health effects of eating and overeating fast food, in both the short- and long-term.

-Many fast food establishments now list the number of calories each of their items contains.
-However, this is only part of the consideration of whether it is healthful or not.
+Many fast food establishments now list the number of calories each item contains.
+However, this is only part of the consideration of whether it is healthy or not.

-Fast food is typically very poor in terms of nutrition.
+Fast food is typically poor in terms of nutrition.
 According to a

-Not all fast food is bad, and a person can make an informed choice by doing research to find out the nutritional content of particular fast food items.
-These are available on the websites of most major restaurants.
+However, not all fast food has negative impacts, and a person can make an informed choice by researching the nutritional content of particular fast food items.
+People can find this information on the websites of most major restaurants.

-However, even the more healthful fast food items are generally high in sugar, salt, saturated fats and trans fats.
+That said, even the more healthy fast food items are generally high in sugar, salt, saturated fats, and trans fats.
 The

-Because fast food is typically high in sugar, salt, and saturated or trans fats, looking at the short-term effects of these nutrients can help determine what happens in the short-term when a person eats fast food.
+Fast food is typically high in sugar, salt, and saturated or trans fats.
+The body’s reaction to these nutrients results in a range of short-term impacts when a person eats fast food.

-Fast food is highly palatable, meaning that it is very quickly broken down in the mouth, does not require much chewing, and activates the reward centers in the brain rapidly.
+Fast food is highly palatable, meaning the body breaks it down quickly in the mouth, and it does not need much chewing.
+Therefore, it activates the reward centers in the brain rapidly.

-This combination trains the palate to prefer these highly processed, highly stimulating foods.
-This reduces someone’s desire for whole, fresh foods.
+This combination trains the palate to prefer these highly processed, highly stimulating foods and reduces someone’s desire for whole, fresh foods.

 There is plenty of well-researched evidence showing that regularly eating fast food can harm a person’s health.

-Many fast food meals are very low in fiber.
-A low-fiber diet is associated with a higher risk of digestive conditions such as constipation and
+Many fast food meals are extremely low in fiber.
+Doctors associate low-fiber diets with a

-The Obesity Action Coalition point out that typical fast food contains a very high number of calories.
-If a person eats more calories than they are burning during each day, they will put on weight, which may lead to obesity.
+The United States Department of Agriculture points out that typical fast food contains a very high number of calories.
+If a person eats more calories than they burn each day, they gain weight, which may lead to obesity.

 According to the

-Another consequence of younger people regularly eating fast food is their uninentional lack of understanding of basic meal preparation, cooking, and healthful eating.
+Another consequence of younger people regularly eating fast food is their unintentional lack of understanding of basic meal preparation, cooking, and healthy eating.

-Over time, this perpetuates a dependence on fast food, and people may not learn how to prepare healthful, balanced food in the home.
-Consuming such meals can support a person’s long-term health throughout their lifespan.
+Over time, this perpetuates dependence on fast food, and people may not learn how to prepare healthy, balanced food in the home.
+Consuming healthy meals can support a person’s long-term health throughout their lifespan.

 Not all fast food is bad, however.
-Some menu items might be lower in these substances than others, while some fast food outlets might focus on providing more healthful options.
+Certain menu items might be lower in these substances than others, while some fast food outlets might focus on providing more healthy options.

-To preserve health, a person should try to identify fast food items that contain less salt, fat, sugar, and total carbohydrates and generally try to restrict the amount of fast food they consume.
+To preserve health, a person should try to identify fast food items that contain less salt, fat, sugar, and total carbohydrates, and generally try to limit the amount of fast food they consume.